ChatGPT2/Space-Oddity-Bowie/README.md

 <img width="240" src="img/IMG_system-message.png" />
 </div>

-For example, you can replace system message
+For example, you can replace system message with the f